 “Anxiety disorders can play a major role in heart disease.
 I believe that a careful look at anxiety would reveal the ways it can severely impact heart disease, both as a contributing factor and as an obstacle to recovery.”

-In other words, anxiety can be both a cause and an effect of heart disease.
+In other words, anxiety and the heart are related.
+Anxiety can be both a cause and an effect of heart disease.

 Anxiety as a Cause of Heart Disease

 There is mounting evidence that anxiety can cause heart disease.
 For instance, patients with generalized anxiety disorder seem to be more likely to experience a heart attack or another cardiac event.
 According to a report by Harvard University, there are many reasons why anxiety might trigger heart issues.

 - Anxiety sends the body into fight or flight mode.
 Over time, a disproportionate level of stress response causes system inflammation, which in turn can damage the arteries of the heart, increase blood pressure, or disturb the normal rhythms of the heart.